gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 TileSetId              22                              Zoom level (see below) TileRow                236
 TileCol                284
-FormatExtension        png                             Mostly png, exept for some raster layer (pixelkarte and swissimage)
+FormatExtension        png                             Mostly png, except for some raster layer (pixelkarte and swissimage)
 ===================    =============================   ==========================================================================